Daily Emotional Check-In Templates You Can Use With the Mood Meter

 In Educational Settings

 Teachers can establish emotionally supportive learning environments by using check-ins during morning meetings or transitions.
+Learn more about embedding emotional check-ins into academic lessons.

 At Home